BSViT: A Burst Spiking Vision Transformer for Expressive and Efficient Visual Representation Learning: Experiment

 \subsection{ImageNet}

-Tab.~\ref{tab:imagenet_comparison} presents the results comparing with SoTA works on the more challenging ImageNet-1K dataset.
+Tab.~\ref{tab:imagenet_comparison} presents the comparison with SoTA works on the more challenging ImageNet-1K dataset.
 Our BSViT model demonstrates exceptional performance across various model scales.
-Notably, our BSViT-10-512 model achieves a Top-1 accuracy of 78.98\%, representing a significant improvement of 0.32\% over the Spiking Transformer(A²OS²A)-10-512 and surpasses other previous SNN-based Transformer-8-768 with less parameters, which confirms that the performance gains stem from our advanced architectural design rather than a simple increase in model scale.
+Notably, our BSViT-10-512 model achieves a Top-1 accuracy of 78.98\%, representing a significant improvement of 0.32\% over the Spiking Transformer(A²OS²A)-10-512 and surpasses other previous SNN-based Transformer-8-768 models with fewer parameters, which confirms that the performance gains stem from our advanced architectural design rather than a simple increase in model scale.
 Furthermore, the performance is achieved with an unprecedentedly low latency.
-When using just a single time step, even our smallest BSViT-8-384 outperforms the Spike-driven Transformer-8-512 with 2.69\%, showing its potential for real-world, low-latency applications.
+When using just a single time step, even our smallest BSViT-8-384 outperforms the Spike-driven Transformer-8-512 by 2.69 percentage points, showing its potential for real-world, low-latency applications.